hperaza/Debug280/README.md

 used by the dump command to display memory from another bank, etc.)

-The debugger includes a Z280 disassembler in a separate module that could be used by other applications as well.
+The debugger includes a Z280 disassembler in a separate module that could be used by other applications.

 As built, the debugger runs from address 0100h and uses memory up to 177Fh approximately (most of the space is taken up by the disassembler module);